 |Desserts and sweet dishes||Juices||Ribs||Wings|

-- Niche keywords like Indian restaurants, Thai restaurants etc.
+- Niche keywords like Indian restaurants, Thai restaurants, rooftop bars etc.

 - Or a combination of these.
-Example: “Indian restaurants in London”, “Thai takeaways in manchester”, “Thai restaurants near me” etc.
+Examples: “Indian restaurants in London”, “Thai takeaways in Manchester”, “Thai restaurants near me” etc.

 Don’t go chasing after every generic keyword like restaurants, takeaways etc. Yes, they are important but require a lot of SEO effort.
 Start with the basics first.
 Target keywords specific to your food establishment type.